logann131/Docker-demo/README.md

 # Docker_demo

+## IMPORTANT
+### DOCKERFILE is a blueprint for building DOCKER IMAGE
+### DOCKER IMAGE is a template for running DOCKER CONTAINERS
+### CONTAINER is a running process

+### A Developer can define the code environment with a docker file, then any other developer
+### can use that Dockerfile to recreate the environment = image

 - docker build -t [name] . : build an image
 - -t = tag, gives the image a nametag
 - docker run [imageID] : run the image -> create a container